Nouns are the words that name people, places, organisations and things. Style and grammar support how people interpret nouns in content.

 - Australians speak many languages besides English.
 [In this context, ‘language’ is countable.]

 Strings of 3 or more nouns are known as ‘noun trains’.
 Each noun in a noun train modifies the next.

 Rewrite a sentence to avoid using a noun train.
 This will help you write in plain language.

-The agency’s new system will help to improve how they manage injuries.
+The agency’s new system will help to improve how it manages injuries.
 [No noun train]

 The digital edition relates grammatical concepts to the principles of plain language.
 It relates word choice to grammatical information about types of words.

 It provides an overview on types of words to introduce grammatical concepts about parts of speech and how they relate to sentence structure.

 The sixth edition called types of words ‘word classes’.
 It had summary information about parts of speech on pages 68 to 70.
 This formed part of Chapter 5 on grammar.

 The Content Guide did not have any in-depth information on grammatical concepts.